This post was written by Laura Damone, a Manhattan Prep LSAT instructor.

 The real work in Logic Games will now be done on scratch paper, so let’s take a moment to look at some examples (scratch work page 1—it’s a hot mess).
 This is an example of some pretty haphazard scratch work.
 Which is the master diagram?
-Which of these hypotheticals are valid and can be referenced for subsequent questions?
-Which of these hypotheticals should you go back to if you want to double-check question 12?
+And which of these hypotheticals are valid and can be referenced for subsequent questions?
+Lastly, which of these hypotheticals should you go back to if you want to double-check question 12?

 Now, let’s take a look at a much nicer example (scratchwork page 2—so fresh and so clean).
 The master diagram is in the upper left-hand corner of the paper, clearly labeled with the game number.
-Beneath the master diagram are clearly-labeled diagrams for individual questions.
+There are clearly-labeled diagrams for individual questions beneath the master diagram.
 See question 12?
 It must have introduced a new rule that this test-taker used to generate a hypothetical.
 It looks like question 13, on the other hand, did not introduce a new rule.
-All the diagrams for that question are labeled by answer choices, meaning these were answers that the student was testing out.
+All diagrams for that question are labeled by answer choices, meaning these were answers that the student was testing out.
 Finally, notice how the answer choice C hypothetical in question 13 is totally crossed out?
 That means it’s an invalid hypothetical that can’t be used to help answer other questions later.

 Keeping your scratchwork neat, organized, and labeled, as this test-taker did, will keep your process smooth and efficient.
 But this, like everything else on the LSAT, requires practice.
 That’s why, from here on out, we recommend you do all of your games on scratch paper, even when you have a paper test at your disposal.
 As a bonus, this will let you keep your paper tests pristine so you can replay tough games without getting bogged down by how you did it the first time.